WalkerMao/walkermao.github.io/_posts/2020-04-26-basic-clustering.md

 ## Gaussian Mixture Model

 The mixture models can be used for clustering problems.
 We assume observations in the same cluster follow the same distribution, while observations in different clusters follow different distributions.
-For gaussian mixture model, we assume the observations follow the gaussian distributions.
+For Gaussian mixture model, we assume the observations follow the Gaussian distributions.

 These assumptions can be written as $$x_i \mid z_{ik}=1 \sim N(\mu_k, \Sigma_k)$$ for every $$i$$, where $$z_{ik} = 1$$ if $$x_i$$ is from $k$-th cluster and $$z_{ik} = 0$$ otherwise.
 Here, $$z_i\text{'s} \overset{\text{i.i.d.}}{\sim} \text{Multinoulli}(\pi)$$, where $$\mathbf{\pi} = (\pi_1, \cdots, \pi_K)^T \in \mathbb{R}^K$$ and $$\sum_{k=1}^K \pi_k = 1$$.
 Note that $z_i$'s are latent random variables, which are hidden and unobservable.